nwachukwusamuel/alx-system_engineering-devops/0x00-shell_basics/README.md

-Welcome, a scripts that create a directory
+creates a directory named my_first_directory in the /tmp/ directory